precice/config-check/Documentation/Rules.md

 preCICE config checker.
 Our rules have been sorted into three categories of <em>severity</em>:

-- `error`: These rules should be adhered to ("eingehalten"), in order to guarantee a flawless ("fehlerfreie") execution (bzw. überhaupt eine) of the coupled simulation.
+- `error`: These rules should be adhered to, in order to guarantee (a flawless) execution of the coupled simulation.
-- `warning`: Rules in this category represent an oversight in the config and are not necessary to implement.
+- `warning`: Rules in this category do not necessarily cause errors during the simulation, yet should be inspected to ensure the intended outcome.
 - `debug`: These rules are simply hints and do not get checked by default.
 Usually they do not represent mistakes but are meant to help find the most hidden bugs 🪲

+Rules with `TODO` before their names have not yet been implemented but will be soon.

 ## Rules with severity `error`